tableau/hyper-db/website/docs/sql/datatype/datetime.md

 The amounts of the different quantities and units are added with taking the signs into consideration.
-The default value for `<unit>` is `second`, and it can only be omitted for the last `<quantity>` in the expression. `ago` negates the all the fields.
+The default value for `<unit>` is `second`, and it can only be omitted for the last `<quantity>` in the expression. `ago` negates all the fields.

 Some examples of valid `interval` input: